History of Polio ( Poliomyelitis )

 Available Vaccines and Vaccination Campaigns

 Because of widespread vaccination, polio was eliminated from the Western Hemisphere in 1994.
 Today, it continues to circulate in a handful of countries, with occasional spread to neighboring countries.
-(Endemic countries are Afghanistan and Pakistan as of 2016.)
+(Endemic countries are Afghanistan, Nigeria, and Pakistan as of the end of 2017.)
 Vigorous vaccination programs are being conducted to eliminate these last pockets.
 Polio vaccination is still recommended worldwide because of the risk of imported cases.

 U.S. Vaccination Recommendations